- What is the difference between Chapter 7 Bankruptcy, Chapter 11 Bankruptcy, and Chapter 13 Bankruptcy?

 - Any unmatured life insurance contract owned by the debtor, other than a credit life insurance contract;

-- Up to $9,850 less any amount of property of the estate transferred in the manner specified in section 542(d), in any accrued dividend or interest under, or loan value of, any unmatured life insurance contract owned by the debtor under which the insured is the debtor or an individual of whom the debtor is a dependent; professionally prescribed health aids;
+- Up to $12,625 less any amount of property of the estate transferred in the manner specified in Sec.
+542(d), in any accrued dividend or interest under, or loan value of, any unmatured life insurance contract owned by the debtor under which the insured is the debtor or an individual of whom the debtor is a dependent.

 - The debtor’s right to receive a social security benefit, unemployment compensation, or a local public assistance benefit; a veterans’ benefit; a disability, illness, or unemployment benefit; alimony, support, or separate maintenance, to the extent reasonably necessary for the support of the debtor and any dependent of the debtor; a payment under a stock bonus, pension, profit sharing, annuity, or similar plan or contract on account of illness, disability, death, age, or length of service, to the extent reasonably necessary for the support of the debtor and any dependent of the debtor, unless—